g-lee2/currency-exchange/README.md

 - Optionally, run the command "npm run build" to bundle the files
 5. To create an API key:
 - Navigate to '[https://www.exchangerate-api.com/]' in your browser
-- Enter your email and press the 'Get Free Key!' button
+- Enter your email and click the 'Get Free Key!' button
-- Fill in your address and relevant information to create an account
+- You will be prompted to create an account.
+Please fill in your address, name, email, and any other relevant information to create an account
 - Once you create your account, activate your account through the link sent to the email you registered your account with
+- After activation, you should be able to access a dashboard that includes your API key
 6. Protect your API key
-- Then open the .gitignore file in your '[currency-exchange]' directory, type and add a .env file
+- Create a .env file by running the command "touch .env" in your command line and add it to your .gitignore file in your '[currency-exchange]' directory
 - Push this file to your GitHub by running the commands "git add .gitignore", "git commit -m "Update .gitignore file", and finally "git push origin main" in your command line
-- Then create a .env file in the root directory by running the command "touch .env" in your command line
-- Then store and add your API key in the .env file under the variable name API_KEY in your .env file (ex.
+- Then store and add your API key in the .env file at the top level of your '[currency-exchange]' directory under the variable name API_KEY in your .env file
+(ex.
 API_KEY=3d68a17ddd5ea407ab91f2d278342017, you should add your API key after the equal sign as the one in the example is a fake one)
 7. Configure Webpack
 - Run the command "npm install dotenv-webpack@2.0.0 --save-dev" in your command line